Paralegal Visa Sponsorship Jobs in Florida

 Which visa types are most common for paralegal roles in Florida?

-The H-1B is the most commonly used visa for paralegals in Florida, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field such as legal studies or law.
+The H-1B visa is the most commonly used visa for paralegals in Florida, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field such as legal studies or law.
 Some paralegals also enter on TN visas if they are Canadian or Mexican nationals and meet the applicable professional criteria under USMCA.

 Which cities in Florida have the most paralegal sponsorship jobs?